Sum to Zero

 Is bottom-only decoupling enough?

-This brings up a common concern regarding physics: if a speaker is only 'floating' won't the forward motion of the woofer push the cabinet backward?
-According to Newton’s third law, that energy has to go somewhere, and without a rigid connection, the cabinet is subject to micro-movements that can theoretically smear transients.
-However, in almost all listening scenarios, the audible distortion caused by a resonant floor/desk or stand 'singing' along with your bass is far more destructive than the effects of cabinet recoil.
-Generally speaking, breaking that mechanical bridge is the superior trade-off.
+A reasonable concern here: if a speaker is only floating, won't the woofer's forward motion push the cabinet backward?
+Newton's third law says that energy has to go somewhere, and without a rigid connection, the cabinet is subject to micro-movements that can theoretically smear transients.
+In almost all listening scenarios, though, the audible distortion from a resonant floor, desk, or stand singing along with your bass is far more destructive than cabinet recoil.
+Breaking that mechanical bridge is the better trade-off.

-To get the best of both worlds - decoupling and stability - you can introduce mass to the equation.
-A highly effective solution is to place a heavy slab of stone or granite, even a solid concrete block, directly under the speaker, with the isolation pads or springs placed underneath that heavy footing.
-This increases the total inertia of the system.
-The heavy mass acts as an anchor that resists the cabinet's recoil, allowing the drivers to fire from a stable position, while the isolation material underneath continues to do its job of preventing energy from leaking into the building structure.
+To get the best of both worlds (decoupling and stability), you can introduce mass to the equation.
+One good approach is to place a heavy slab of stone or granite, or even a solid concrete block, directly under the speaker, with the isolation pads or springs underneath that heavy footing.
+This increases the system's total inertia.
+The heavy mass resists cabinet recoil and lets the drivers fire from a stable position, while the isolation material underneath still prevents energy from leaking into the building structure.

 For in-wall configurations, the loudspeaker should ideally be decoupled omnidirectionally: floating from the top, bottom, and sides.
-The most effective method is to house the speaker within a heavy, dampened box, 'press-fitting' it against isolation pads or springs under compression.
+The best approach is to house the speaker within a heavy, dampened box, press-fitting it against isolation pads or springs under compression.
 This entire module is then installed into the wall.
-While this increases the complexity of the load calculations - as you must now account not only for the speaker's weight distribution but also for the additional downward force exerted by the compressed top pads/springs - it maximizes isolation and allows the system (box + loudspeaker) to be removed as a single unit for maintenance.
+While this increases the complexity of the load calculations (you now need to account not only for the speaker's weight distribution but also for the additional downward force from the compressed top pads/springs), it maximizes isolation and lets the system (box + loudspeaker) be removed as a unit for maintenance.

 What works for decoupling (and what doesn't)

 A common DIY misconception is that anything soft will isolate a speaker.
-This leads people to use items like tennis balls cut in half, rubber pads, standard packing foam, acoustic foam or even slabs of high-density rock wool.
-These are generally ineffective as they lack true spring-like properties even though some of these can be considered dampers.
-As a good rule of thumb for ready-made solutions: if a product is defined primarily by a shore hardness rating, it is likely a damper rather than a true spring-like isolator.
+This leads people to use tennis balls cut in half, rubber pads, standard packing foam, acoustic foam, or even slabs of high-density rock wool.
+These are generally ineffective as they lack true spring-like properties, even though some can be considered dampers.
+Quick rule of thumb for ready-made solutions: if a product is defined primarily by a shore hardness rating, it's a damper, not a true spring-like isolator.

 True decoupling requires a material that acts as a tuned mechanical low-pass filter.
-For heavy loudspeakers, metal springs are often the most efficient solution because they offer a very low natural frequency, though they can introduce resonance if not properly damped.
-A more versatile modern alternative is the use of micro-cellular polyurethane elastomers, such as Sylomer or Regufoam.
+For heavy loudspeakers, metal springs are often the most practical option because they offer a very low natural frequency, though they can introduce resonance if not properly damped.
+A more versatile alternative is micro-cellular polyurethane elastomers, such as Sylomer or Regufoam.
 These materials are "spring-like" foams engineered with specific densities to handle precise weight ranges.
-Unlike generic rubber, they behave like a spring combined with a shock absorber, effectively isolating vibrations without the ringing associated with undamped metal coils.
+Unlike generic rubber, they behave like a spring combined with a shock absorber, isolating vibrations without the ringing associated with undamped metal coils.

 Three examples of different Sylomer pads and spring mounts from AMC Mecanocaucho.